alvinmdj/mern-jwt-auth/README.md

 ### Back-end (API)

 Deployed on Heroku.

+User data stored on cloud database with MongoDB Atlas.

 JWT for Authentication, Nodemailer to send reset password URL, password hashed & salted with bcryptjs.